Primary Navigation Mobile

 Porsche Cayenne review, cj hubbard driving the Cayenne S V8

-Supported by an addictively bassy and melliferous soundtrack, we can certainly understand why customers would go for this while such things are still available.
-The ban on internal combustion engines may have been pushed back until 2035, but you still sense a Cayenne V8 is on borrowed time in the grand scheme of things.
+Supported by an addictively bassy soundtrack, we can certainly understand why customers would go for this while such things are still available.
+The ban on internal combustion engines may hang in the air at the moment, but it’s coming, and you still sense a Cayenne V8 is on borrowed time in the grand scheme of things.

 Plug-in hybrid engines